el1s7/rests/README.md

      - `query` the param will be URL encoded in URL query *(default for GET request)*
      - `headers` the param will be set in request headers
      - `path` the param will be set in request path, you must declare the named parameters in   path, check [exmaple](#another-example) below.
-By default is `query` for GET requests and `body` for POST requests

 ### Global Options
 	This is the global options you set when you initalize Wrape, `Wrape(api_config,global_options)`